-The applicant adequately demonstrates how its proposal will maximize healthcare value.
-Additionally, the applicant demonstrates that projected volumes for the proposed services incorporate the basic principles in meeting the needs of patients to be served.
-The application is consistent with Policy GEN-3.
+The applicant adequately demonstrates that the proposal will maximize healthcare value.
+Consequently, the applicant demonstrates that the projected volumes for the proposed service incorporate the basic principles in meeting the needs of the patients to be served.
+The application is consistent with the facility need determination in the July 2013 SDR and Policy GEN-3.

-In summary, the applicant proposes to add five dialysis stations for a total of 15 dialysis stations.
-The application is consistent with the facility need determination in the July 2012 SDR and Policy GEN-3.
 Therefore, the application is conforming to this criterion.